abdullamaqsood/BDA-Project/README.md

 2. Trigger the `bda_pipeline` DAG.

 ### Viewing Results
-1. Access the Streamlit dashboard at `http://localhost:8501`.
+1. Access the Streamlit dashboards at `http://localhost:8501` and `http://localhost:8502`.
 2. Explore key metrics such as:
    - Top customers by revenue.
    - Top-selling products.